Mensi-Mohamed-Amine/Red-Pointer-CTF-Writeups/ChatSystemBreach/README.md

 $ file main
 ```

-The binary is a 64-bit statically linked PIE executable packed with UPX.
+The binary is a 64-bit statically linked PIE executable.

 ![Alt text](img/1.png)